kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - Deploy-Application.PS1 (The template I build upon)
 - MainWindow.XAML (My GUI file)
 - OSCCLogo.jpg (needs no further explanation)
+- Prefs.XML (caching of regid's and other settings)
 - PSAPP_GUI.PS1 (The file you need to run !)

 When you start the GUI (by launching PSAPP_GUI.PS1 from a Powershell cmd prompt) you should see the interface that allows you to create a new application.